-When the potatoes are cooled, toss them with the rest of the ingredients and the dressing.
-Refrigerate for awhile and it’s ready to eat.
-It tastes just as good if not better the next day.
+By the way, it tastes just as good if not better the next day.
 If you are not a sweet potato fan I am confident that this would taste just as good with white potatoes or even pasta.
 Enjoy!

 - 1 teaspoon crushed garlic